stackrox/contributions/util-scripts/listening-endpoints/README.md

 **Required Environment Vars:**

 * `ROX_ENDPOINT` - Host for StackRox central (central.example.com)
-* `ROX_API_TOKEN` - Token data from [StackRox API token](https://help.stackrox.com/docs/use-the-api/#generate-an-access-token)
+* `ROX_API_TOKEN` - Token data from [StackRox API token](https://docs.openshift.com/acs/3.74/cli/getting-started-cli.html#cli-authentication_cli-getting-started)

 **Required Tools:**

 * `jq` is used by this script and must be installed.
 Installation instructions for various platforms can be found [here](https://stedolan.github.io/jq/download/)

-**Usage**
+**Usage:**
-All options are optional.
+All of the command-line parameters are optional.
 The default is to output all listening endpoints in all clusters in a tabular format.
 The options can be used in any combination.
 `./listening_endpoints.sh deployment=<deployment_id> deploymentname=<deploymentname> namespace=<namespace> clustername=<clustername> clusterid=<clusterid> format=<format>`

-"format" can be json or table or json.
+"format" can be json or table.
 The default is table.

 "deployment" can be used to get the listening endpoints for a specific deployment_id.
 This is no different than the regular API.